Dame Angela Brigid Lansbury is an English actress and singer whose career spans stage, screen and television.

 , both of which brought her nominations for Best Supporting Actress

 .
 At age 20, she was (and still is) the youngest actress with two nominations.
 She went on to extensive work in film, on television and on the stage, eventually earning five Tony Awards (and two nominations), six Golden Globes, another Best Supporting Actress nomination and 19 Emmy Award nominations.
 In 1994, she was appointed a Commander of the Order of the British Empire by Queen Elizabeth II.
+In 2013, she received an Honorary Oscar for lifetime achievement.

 Additional memorable film roles came in National Velvet